triptease/docs/cross-origin-tracking.md

 counting some of your visitors.
 This will result in an inflated visitor count and apparent decreased conversion rate, meaning your reporting will be inaccurate and appear to be less effective.

+Traffic acquisition reports that try to identify the source of traffic will also report elevated referral traffic at the expense of other channels.

 Other analytics tools each support this in different ways:

 - Google Analytics call